 Make is the right tool for HubSpot to Linear sync in three specific situations.

-You need flexible data transformation.
-The HubSpot fields and the Linear fields do not map cleanly without intermediate processing.
-Make's expressions handle this in one module where Zapier needs a multi-step Formatter chain.
+- You need flexible data transformation HubSpot and Linear fields do not map without

-If you are in one of those three buckets, Make is a solid choice and will serve you well.
+If you are in one of those three fits, Make is a solid choice and will serve you well.

 When to Replace Make with a Purpose-Built Sync